 If you can relate to this scenario, then there’s a strong chance that you have fallen into some time wasting habits.
-You can be sure that there are things that you’re doing during your day that’s making you feel productive, when it’s actually soaking up your time.
+There may be things that you’re doing during your day that’s making you feel productive, when it’s actually soaking up your time.
 Like the sand grains inside a hourglass, your precious moments slowly slip away as you waste time on these tasks.

 Our modern world has become a minefield of distractions.
 We have to tackle newer ones such as smartphones, advertisements and commercials bombarding our senses, as well as traditional types of distractions, such as loud coworkers and a disorganized home and workspace.

-A study done by UC Irvine has shown that office workers, on average, are interrupted every 11 minutes and it takes 25 minutes to get re-focused on their work tasks.
+A study shows that office workers, on average, are interrupted every 11 minutes and it takes 25 minutes to get re-focused on their work tasks.
 In the space of an eight hour workday, our brains can get interrupted for two out of those eight.
 Not only does our overall productivity take a hit but so does our cognitive abilities.

 Mental health professionals have warned that persistent distractions can seriously diminish our ability to concentrate.
 It can have the same effect as the loss of a night’s sleep and put us in a hyper-alert state .
 Author of The Inflamed Mind, Edward Bullmore says that the frequent release of stress hormones, like cortisol, is harmful to our health and causes several physical ailments.